-She nurtured my independent streak.
+She nurtured my need for independence.

 She taught me the importance of laughter.

 Erma Bombeck was my mother’s favorite writer.
-She read every word Ms. Bombeck ever published and played “If Life is a Bowl of Cherries, What am I Doing in the Pits?”
+She read every word Ms. Bombeck ever published and played her “If Life is a Bowl of Cherries, What am I Doing in the Pits?”
 LP every year as we started decorating our house for Christmas.
 By the time I was 10, I had every line from that record memorized.
 And what I came to realize quickly was that finding the laughter in life’s foibles was her chief coping mechanism.
 I use that same coping mechanism almost daily.